Your Rights as a Customer

 I want a smart meter fitted by my small supplier.
 They say they don't fit them yet, what should I do?

-Small Suppliers are allowed by regulation to keep fitting Advanced Meters (an older type of electronic meter, not compliant with new SMETS1 or SMETS2 standards) until 12th March 2018.
-So it's their choice until that date.
+Small Suppliers were allowed by regulation to keep fitting Advanced Meters (an older type of electronic meter, not compliant with new SMETS1 or SMETS2 standards) until 12th March 2018.

-Large suppliers are already fitting SMETS1 smart meters but only for particular tariff and customer groups that they can currently support.
-Large suppliers will have to stop fitting older Advanced Meters by 12th November 2017.
+Large suppliers are fitting both SMETS1 and SMETS2 smart meters but only for particular tariff and customer groups that they can currently support.
+Large suppliers have stopped fitting older Advanced Meters.

 Can I look at my energy usage on the internet?